Has this ever happened to you: you prepare yourself for a hot shower only to find there’s no hot water running.

 Diagnose the Electric Water Heater

-If you have an electric water heater check to see there are no fuses blown first.
+If you have an electric water heater check to see that there are no fuses blown first.

 Inspect your panel to ensure that the buttons and temperature cutoffs are working.

 In case of water leakage, however, try tightening the valves.

 Replace your unit if the problem persists, though.

 Sometimes the heating elements need to be changed:

 - Drain the water from the water heater through a hose